 New gas extraction technology

-During the last ten years a ‘new’ gas extraction technology has emerged, patented by the Dutch company Trisoplast and marketed by the Dutch company Multriwell.
-The technology is completely different from the traditional one and instead gas permeable filters are pushed down in the landfill every 2‐3 meter.
-Each filter is connected with a transportation filter that is laid down on a sand layer on the landfill.
-The filters are connected to gas pipes which are connected to larger transportation pipes that are connected to a blower.
+Over the past ten years a new landfill gas extraction technology has emerged, developed and patented by the Dutch company Multriwell.
+The technology differs from traditional systems and is based on gas permeable filters that are pushed down in the landfill in a dense grid of 3×3 meters.
+Each filter is connected with a horizontal transportation filter that is laid down on a sand layer on top of the landfill.
+The filters are connected to gas collection pipes which are connected to larger transportation pipes that deliver the collected landfill gas to a blower.

-In the end, one has to apply a holistic perspective when choosing gas extraction technology and base it on several factors to get the most economical solution.
+In the end, one has to take a holistic perspective before choosing a specific gas extraction technology and base it on several factors to get the most economical solution.
+Multriwell in many cases proves to be the favourable option.

 3. Choice of power generation technology